limina1/video_article_converter/README.md

 # Video Analysis and Content Generation Tool
+You can see a produced video -> transformation [https://next-alexandria.gitcitadel.eu/publication?d=nostr-apps-101](here)

-This project is a Python-based tool for analyzing video content, extracting key frames, and generating summary content.
+An in depth explaination of the tool's usage on [https://habla.news/u/liminal@gitcitadel.com/1729213258345](habla.news) This project is a Python-based tool for analyzing video content, extracting key frames, and generating summary content.
 It uses video entropy analysis to identify significant moments in the video and provides a graphical user interface for frame selection and content generation.

 ## Features